-In connection with our acquisition of Celestial Seasonings, we assumed Celestial's 1993 Long-Term Incentive Plan and 1994 Non-Employee Director Compensation Plan, which we refer to in this prospectus collectively as the Celestial Plans.
-No future options to purchase shares of common stock will be granted under the Celestial Plans.
-As of June 30, 2001 options to purchase 221,516 shares of common stock were outstanding under the Celestial Plans.
+In connection with the merger of Celestial Seasonings, Inc. with and into our wholly owned subsidiary on May 30, 2000 (the "Merger"), we assumed Celestial's 1993 Long-Term Incentive Plan and 1994 Non-Employee Director Compensation Plan, which we refer to in this prospectus collectively as the Celestial Plans.
+Following the consummation of the Merger, no options to purchase shares of common stock will be granted under the Celestial Plans.
+During our fiscal 2002, options to purchase 46,208 shares were exercised and options to purchase 2,530 shares were cancelled.
+As of June 30, 2002, options to purchase 414,720 shares of common stock were outstanding under the Celestial Plans.